Guide For Storing And Insuring Your Boat For The Off-Season

 Boat insurance usually covers collision, property damage, bodily injury, and comprehensive in the on- and off-season.
 You want to keep these in case something happens withy our boat.
 For example, a tree might fall on your boat during a winter storm, so boat collision insurance would step in.
 Your child’s friend could be playing on the boat and break their wrist, so bodily injury liability could help cover their hospital visit.

 Although it’s recommended to keep your boat insurance for the winter, it might make sense for you to drop some parts of your coverage or raise deductibles to save money for the time being.
 However, make sure you’re ready to revert to your original policy in the spring so you aren’t left lacking in coverage.

 Boat storage tips

 Even if you live somewhere where the water won’t freeze, you shouldn’t store your boat in the water during the off-season.
 The constant cold water against your boat can cause it to rust, wear down, and discolor.
 You’re also subjecting it to more elements, which can lead to holes, floods, animals, and other damage.

 If you have a large enough property, you might choose to keep your boat at home with you during the off-season.
 This could be in a garage or shed, or you can even purchase a portable shelter for your lawn or driveway.
 If you’re keeping your boat on your property, make sure you cover it with a weatherproof tarp to fight off the elements.

 3. Take note of the basics.

-- Drain all of the old fuel.
+Drain all of the old fuel.
 Stale or clogged fuel can damage the engine.
 Make sure there’s no water in the gas tank.

 Refill with new fuel or leave an empty gas tank.

 Invest in a trickle charger to make sure your battery stays “active” without being on.

 Take note of all safety equipment including lifejackets, flares, fire extinguishers, EPIRBs, GPS, and radios.
 Keep in mind that some equipment, like flares and fire extinguishers, have an expiration date.

 Look for damage and cracks along the boat, especially the hull.